 What’s the weather like?
 Summers in central Michigan are incredible.
 June is typically in the 60’s and 70’s with chances of rain.
 July is in the 70’s, 80’s, and 90’s with a lot of sunshine to enhance your Chaco tan lines.

 What is the closest city?

 The closest city to Camp Concordia is Greenville, which is 10 miles away.
-It is a quaint town of about 9,000 people with the Flat River running through it, a network of bike trails and even a couple of challenging mountain bike trails.
+This is a quaint town of about 9,000 people with the Flat River running through it, a network of bike trails and even a couple of challenging mountain bike trails.

 Also, Grand Rapids, MI (pop.
 200,000) is about 45 minutes away.
-It is a prosperous and growing city.
+This is a prosperous and growing city.

 What does a typical week of camp look like?